MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lcs-solutions/database-backup-lcs-solutions.md

 ---

-# Back up database for an LCS solution
+# Back up database for a Dynamics 365 for Finance and Operations solution

 [!include[banner](../includes/banner.md)]